-The first eight chapters “The Path” of “The Words of Christ As He Walked in the Churches I” are a small portion of Christ’s words as He stands as an equal among man.
-They almost seem bland, but they actually contain a sense of God’s love and consideration for mankind.
-Prior to this God spoke from the perspective of the third heaven, so the distance between man and God became very great and people didn’t dare to get close to God, much less request God’s supply for their lives.
-So, in “The Path,” God spoke to man as an equal and pointed out the direction of the way so that the relationship between man and God recovered its original state, man no longer doubted whether God was still employing a method of speaking, and there was no longer the specter of the trial of death.
-God descended from the third heaven to earth; man came in front of God’s throne from the lake of fire and brimstone, throwing off the shadow of being service-doers, and officially accepted the baptism of God’s words just like newborn calves.
-It was only this way that God was able to sit side by side with people and speak with them, and perform more life-sustaining work.
-The purpose of God humbling Himself as a person is to become closer to mankind, to reduce the distance between man and God, to gain people’s recognition and trust, and to inspire their confidence to pursue life and follow God.
-In the end, the eight chapters of “The Path” are God’s keys opening the doors of people’s hearts; it is His sugar-coated tablet.
-Only this way can people carefully listen to God’s repeated teachings and reprimands.
-It could be said that it was only after then that God officially began the work of supply for life and expression of the truth in this current stage of work, and He continued to speak: “What Viewpoint Believers Ought to Hold” and “On the Steps of God’s Work”….
-Does this manner not show God’s wisdom and His earnest intentions?
-This is Christ’s very first supply for life, so compared to the next few sections the truths are somewhat shallow.
+The first eight chapters of “The Words of Christ As He Walked in the Churches I”—collectively referred to as “The Path”—are a small portion of the words spoken by Christ as He stood on an equal footing with man.
+Despite their apparent insipidness, they brim with God’s love and concern for mankind.
+Prior to this, God spoke from the perspective of the third heaven, which opened up a great distance between Him and man, and made people afraid to approach God, much less ask Him to provide for their lives.
+In “The Path,” therefore, God spoke to man as an equal and pointed out the direction of the way, thus restoring man’s relationship with God to its original state; people no longer doubted whether God was still employing a method of speaking, and were no longer haunted by the terror of the trial of death.
+God descended from the third heaven to earth, people came before God’s throne from the lake of fire and brimstone, they cast off the specter of “the service-doers,” and like newborn calves, they officially accepted the baptism of God’s words.
+Only then was God able to talk intimately with them and do more of the work of providing them with life.
+The purpose of God humbling Himself as a person was for Him to get closer to people, reducing the distance between them and Him, allowing Him to gain people’s recognition and trust, and inspiring in people the conviction to pursue life and follow God.
+The eight chapters of “The Path” can be summed up as the keys by which God opens the doors to people’s hearts, and together they form a sugar-coated pill that He gives to man.
+Only by God doing this are people able to pay close attention to God’s repeated teachings and reprimands.
+It could be said that it was only after this that God officially began the work of providing life and expressing the truth in this current stage of work, as He continued to speak: “What Viewpoint Believers Ought to Hold” and “On the Steps of God’s Work”….
+Does such a method not show God’s wisdom and His earnest intentions?
+This is the very start of Christ’s provision of life, so the truths are a little shallower than subsequent sections.
 The principle behind this is very simple: God works according to mankind’s needs.
-He doesn’t act or speak blindly; only God fully understands mankind’s needs, and it is only He that has the most consideration and love for man.
+He does not act or speak blindly; only God fully understands mankind’s needs, and no other has greater love and understanding for man.

-“The Words of Christ As He Walked in the Churches IV” is another type of divine words that follows after “God’s Words to the Entire Universe.”
-This section includes God’s exhortations, teachings, and revelations to all people in Christian denominations, such as: “When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth,” “Those Who Are Incompatible With Christ Are Surely Opponents of God.”
-It also includes the most specific requirements that God has for mankind, such as: “Prepare Sufficient Good Deeds for Your Destination,” “Three Admonitions,” “Transgressions Will Take Man to Hell.”
-Many aspects are spoken of such as revelations and judgments for all kinds of people and words on how to know God.
+“The Words of Christ As He Walked in the Churches IV” are another category of divine utterance that follow on from “God’s Words to the Entire Universe.”
+This section includes God’s exhortations, teachings, and revelations to people in Christian denominations, such as: “By the Time You Behold the Spiritual Body of Jesus, God Will Have Made Heaven and Earth Anew,” “Those Who Are Incompatible With Christ Are Surely Opponents of God.”
+It also includes God’s most specific requirements for mankind, such as: “Prepare Sufficient Good Deeds for Your Destination,” “Three Admonitions,” “Transgressions Will Lead Man to Hell.”
+Many aspects are covered, such as revelations and judgments for all kinds of people and words on how to know God.
 It could be said that this section is the core of God’s judgment of mankind.
-What is most unforgettable is that when God was about to close the curtain on His work, He exposed what is in people’s bones—betrayal.
-His goal is to have people know this fact in the end and to burn it into the deepest parts of their hearts: It doesn’t matter how long you have been His follower—your nature is still to betray God.
-That is, it is in people’s nature to betray God because people do not have absolute maturity in their lives, they only have relative changes in disposition.
-Although these two chapters, “Betrayal (1)” and “Betrayal (2),” deliver a blow to people, they truly are God’s most loyal and benevolent warnings to people.
-At the very least, when people are complacent and self-conceited, after reading these two chapters, their own evilness will be restrained and they will calm down.
-Through these two chapters God reminds all people that no matter how mature your life is, how deep your experience is, how great your confidence is, and no matter where you were born and where you are going, your nature of betraying God can come out at any time and any place.
-What God wants to tell each and every person is this: Betrayal of God is human nature.
-Of course God’s intention in expressing these two chapters is not to find excuses to eliminate or condemn mankind, but it is to make them more aware of their own nature and thus very carefully live in front of God at all times to obtain His guidance, avoiding losing His presence and stepping onto the path of no return.
+The most unforgettable part of this section of God’s utterances is that, when God was about to close the curtains on His work, He exposed what is in the very marrow of people’s bones: betrayal.
+His aim is for people to know the following fact at the very end, and to burn it into the deepest parts of their hearts: It does not matter how long you have been God’s follower—your nature is still to betray God.
+In other words, it is in man’s nature to betray God, because people are incapable of attaining absolute maturity in their lives, and there can only be relative changes in their dispositions.
+Although these two chapters, “Betrayal (1)” and “Betrayal (2),” deliver a blow to people, they are truly God’s most faithful and benevolent warnings to people.
+At the very least, when people are complacent and self-conceited, after reading these two chapters, their own wickedness will be put in check, and they will quiet down.
+Through these two chapters, God reminds all people that no matter how mature your life is, how deep your experiences, how great your confidence, regardless of where you were born and where you are going, your nature of betraying God is liable to reveal itself at any time and in any place.
+What God wants to tell each and every person is this: It is the inborn nature of each and every person to betray God.
+Of course, God’s intention in expressing these two chapters is not to find excuses to eliminate or condemn mankind, but to make people more aware of man’s nature, so that they can live carefully before God at all times to receive His guidance, which will stop them losing God’s presence and setting foot onto the path of no return.
 These two chapters are an alarm bell for all those who follow God.
-Hopefully people may understand God’s earnest intentions.
-After all, these words are all indisputable facts, so why does man haggle over when and how they were expressed by God?
-If God kept all of these things to Himself and did not say them but waited until people thought it was a suitable time, wouldn’t it be too late?
-When would the most suitable time be?
+Hopefully, people will understand God’s earnest intentions; after all, these words are all indisputable facts—so what need has man to haggle over when and how they were expressed by God?
+If God kept all of these things to Himself, and waited until when people believed it was suitable for Him to utter them, would it not be too late?
+When would that most suitable time be?